nilayg26/GitCommAI/README.md

 📸 **AI Bot + Text Recognition (ML Kit)**
 Seamlessly integrated into the AI chat page:
 - 📷 Capture code from your laptop screen using the in-app camera
 - 🖼️ Select screenshots or code snippets from your phone's gallery
+- ⭐️ Chat with AI Bot about code, tech or anything you want!
-- 🧠 Extracted text is **auto-pasted** into the AI prompt for instant AI interaction
+- 🧠 Extracted text is **auto-pasted** into the keyboard for instant AI interaction

 👤 **GitHub Profile Integration**
 Get a clean dashboard of your GitHub stats:
 - Avatar, username, public repos
 - Followers, following
-- Repository details (name, description, URL, issues enabled, updated time, etc.)
+- Repository details (name, description, URL, issues enabled, updated time, etc.

 ## 📸 Some Screenshots